Leeds United League Seasons

 Leeds recorded a club record 23 league draws in a single campaign in 1982/83 and recorded the fewest draws (4) in the 1936/37 season.
 The Whites went an entire campaign without a single away league draw for the first time in the club's history in the 2020/21 season.

 Leeds kept a club record 24 league clean sheets twice in a single campaign under Don Revie throughout the 1968/69 and 1970/71 seasons.
 Leeds recorded a club record 20 Premier League clean sheets in a single campaign during the 1996/97 season, predominantly under the management of George Graham.
-Leeds achieved the fewest home wins in a single season during their disastrous 2003/04 campaign (5) and have recorded 20+ clean sheets in 11 separate league campaigns.
+Leeds achieved the fewest home wins in a single season during the 2021/22 campaign (4).
+The club has recorded 20+ clean sheets in 11 separate league campaigns.

 LEEDS ALL-TIME LEAGUE RECORD